 Japanese mountain is quite steep and rough gravel and trail.

-With a mass start from Madarao Mountain Resort.
+With a mass start from the wonderful Hakuba Alpine Village.
 Overall time doesn’t matter, only the four timed segments.
 The Grinduro segments are designed to reward the most well rounded of rouleurs.

 For those seeking more party than race we offer the Grindurito, a half distance class.
 At 40km long and with 1400m of climbing and with just two timed segments.